How to design OnCall

 Incident process tooling

-We can split tools into multiple categories as pagers, incident response, incident workflows, utility and postmortems.
-More and more tools are trying to be more universal and cover more of it.
-Here is always what suits you best and how you can combine it.
+We can split tools into multiple categories: pagers, incident response, incident workflows, utility, and postmortems.
+More and more tools are trying to be universal and cover several of these areas.
+What matters is finding what suits you best and how to combine them effectively.
 You can find some overview tools but we will focus more about workflow and what you need.
 If you get the incident process as process workflow, you see these essential parts that you need to cover with your tooling.

 Daily Oncall Routine

-For support daily oncall, I recommend a few things.
-Make visible all that your On Call in one place.
-I will recommend a dedicated Slack channel for oncall.
-If you collect all notifications and alerts into the channel is very easy to see that something is happening.
-It would be best to have a dedicated channel for a major incident for communication and not be overwhelmed with automatic messages.
+For daily on-call support, I recommend a few things.
+Make everything related to your on-call visible in one place.
+I recommend a dedicated Slack channel for on-call.
+If you funnel all notifications and alerts into that channel, it becomes easy to see when something is happening.
+It’s best to also have a dedicated channel for major incidents so that communication isn’t overwhelmed by automated messages.
 Some tools support this out of the box.

 Postmortems